Sheldor5/alfresco-share-clipboard/README.md

 The 1-Click solution to copy folder and document links to the Windows clipboard.

-Just like github's "Copy to clipboard" functionality on the right side of this page to copy the git url to the clipboard with a single click!
+Like github's "Copy to clipboard" functionality on the right side of this page!

 ## Features: